 Effective note-taking is a balancing act.

 You have to teeter-totter between capturing key information (without transcribing word-for-word) and paying close attention to the session (without resorting to sloppy notes that slow down analysis instead of speeding it up).
+It's a challenge every researcher knows well.

-• Research note-taking templates and examples
+- Research note-taking templates and examples

-• An overview of different note-taking methods
+- An overview of different note-taking UX research methods

 💚 Looking for more research templates?
 We have a library where you can download all of them for free

-✍️ Great UX researchers are effective notetakers
+✍️ Why great researchers are master notetakers

 As Michele Ronsen of Curiosity Tank says on the Awkward Silences podcast: